wmorgan/dcos-docs/1.7/overview/architecture.md

 On each Master node the following happens, in chronological order:

 1. [Exhibitor](https://github.com/mesosphere/exhibitor-dcos) starts up, creates ZooKeeper configuration and launches ZooKeeper
-1. Mesos Master are launched, registers with local ZooKeeper, discovers other Masters
+1. The Mesos Masters are launched, they register with the local ZooKeeper (127.0.0.1) and discover the other Masters
-1. Mesos-DNS is launched on the master nodes
+1. Mesos-DNS is launched on every master node
-1. Mesos-DNS keeps hitting `master/state.json` via leading Mesos Master `leader.mesos`
+1. Mesos-DNS keeps hitting `leader.mesos:5050/master/state.json`.
+The DNS entry `leader.mesos` is special and points to the currently leading Mesos Master
-1. Distributed DNS Proxy runs on all nodes (master/agents) and forward to Mesos-DNS
+1. The Distributed DNS Proxy runs on all nodes (master/agents) and forwards DNS lookups to Mesos-DNS
-1. System Marathon is launched
+1. System Marathon is launched.
+It starts on every master node
-1. System Marathon goes to localhost for ZooKeeper, discovers leading Master `leader.mesos` and registers with it
+1. System Marathon connects to the local ZooKeeper (127.0.0.1), discovers leading Mesos Master (aka. `leader.mesos`) and registers as a framework with it
-1. Admin router depends on Master, Mesos-DNS and Distributed DNS Proxy and runs on each of the master nodes (== DC/OS UI)
+1. Admin router depends on the Mesos Master, Mesos-DNS and the Distributed DNS Proxy.
+It runs on each of the master nodes.
+This is what serves the DC/OS UI and proxies external admin connections into the cluster
-1. DC/OS UI, Mesos UI, Marathon UI, and Exhibitor UI become externally accessible
+1. DC/OS UI, Mesos UI, Marathon UI, and Exhibitor UI become externally accessible as these are all made available via. admin router.
 1. Auth is managed by OAuth (only masters)
 1. History services provides the data for the graphs in the UI (only masters)
 1. DC/OS diagnostics (also systemd service, on every node)